Anomalous discharging of quantum batteries: the ergotropic Mpemba effect

 where $\moy{\cdot}_0$ denotes the average value in the initial state and $\hat{\mathbb{I}}$ is the dimension-2 identity matrix.
-The Lyapunov Eq.~\eqref{lyapunov} can be analytically solved, as detailed in the Supplemental Material~\cite{SM}.
+The Lyapunov equation [Eq.~\eqref{lyapunov}] can be analytically solved, as detailed in the Appendix \ref{AppaD}.

 Because the system undergoes dissipative dynamics, the battery will lose charge, which is reflected in the depletion of ergotropy over time.
-By taking the time derivative of the ergotropy, we find the ergotropic loss rate is given by
+By taking the time derivative of the ergotropy, we find that the ergotropic loss rate is given by

 where we defined the energy flux as $\Phi(W)=-\dot{E}(W)$.
 Notice that the rate depends not only on the energy relaxation but also on the entropy change in the system.
 Interestingly, because of the unitary constraint between $W(\vec{\alpha})$ and $W_{\rm \pi}(\vec{\alpha})$, the energy flux of the passive state, $\Phi(W_{\rm \pi})$, is connected to the derivative of $S(W)$ by $\Phi(W_{\rm \pi})= -\omega\sqrt{|\Theta|}\dot{S}(W).$ The relation established in Eq. \eqref{wergdtime2} unravels an important aspect of dissipative Gaussian QBs.
 The first term is a straightforward energy dissipation of the battery, and it is related to the energy that can be recovered by unitary charging.
-The second term, however, is proportional to the change of the system's entropy, and dictates how the passive state energy rate changes with respect to the spectrum of the system's state.
+The second term, however, is proportional to the change of the system's entropy, and it dictates how the passive state energy rate changes with respect to the spectrum of the system's state.
 This change in the spectrum of the state represents the contribution of the energy that is lost to the environment and cannot be recovered by means of unitary operations, i.e., it represents a depletion on the QB ``quality".
+It is important to mention that we are assuming that one is able to perform the unitary operations necessary to extract work in a time scale that is much shorter than the dissipative dynamics.